cds-snc/covid-alert-app/README.md

 You can also build the app with native development tool:

-- For iOS, using XCode by opening the `CovidShield.xcworkspace` file in the `ios` folder.
+- For iOS, using Xcode by opening the `CovidShield.xcworkspace` file in the `ios` folder.
 - For Android, using Android Studio by opening `android` folder.

 ### Development mode